wp-plugins/pdf24-post-to-pdf/readme.txt

 Tested up to: 3.3.1
 Stable tag: 3.4

 A plugin to create PDF files of articles in your blog.
-Visitors can create a PDF file one or more articles in your blog.
+Visitors can create PDF files of one or more articles in your blog.
 The contents in created PDF files links back to your blog.

 == Description ==